 Venture beyond the Christmas market to see other highlights of the city when you visit Leuven.

 The library of the Catholic University of Leuven is one of the main sites in the city.
-Though it has burned down twice, its neo-Flemish Renaissance exterior makes it look centuries old, so it fits in in Leuven’s historic center.
-The library is open for self-guided tours and its tower provides panoramic views of the city.
-On your climb up, you’ll learn about the library’s history and efforts to rebuild it after periods of destruction.
+Though it has burned down twice, its neo-Flemish Renaissance exterior makes it look centuries old, so it fits in in the historic center.
+It is open for self-guided tours and its tower provides panoramic views of the city.

-Just off of Grote Markt, you’ll find Oude Market in the center of Leuven.
+Just off of Grote Markt, you’ll find Oude Market.
 Originally build in 1150, it was home to a market for centuries.
-Today, there’s a different kind of commerce here—restaurants and bars.
-Because there are so many establishments here, it’s known as the longest bar in the world.
+Today, it’s known as the longest bar in the world.
 In all seasons, it’s a meeting place where the terraces fill with people hanging out and enjoying some fine Belgian beer.
 During the winter season, you’ll find the apres-ski themed Moose Bar here.

 Liege Christmas Market